Cluster algebras and snake modules: Introduction

+In \cite{Q15}, Qin proved half of Conjecture \ref{Hernandez-Leclerc conjecture}: all cluster monomials correspond to simple modules.
+The other half of Conjecture \ref{Hernandez-Leclerc conjecture} is still unknown in general.
+Given a simple $U_{q} \widehat{\mathfrak{g}}$-module which is both prime and real.
+In general, it is not known how to obtain this module using a sequence of mutations starting from the initial seed constructed in \cite{HL10, HL13}.

+Moreover, the classification of prime and real modules are not known in general.
+Recently, Lapid and Minguez \cite{LM16} classified real modules in a family of representations of the general linear group over a non-archimedean local field.
+Their results can be translated to the language of representation theory of the quantum affine algebra $U_q \widehat{\mathfrak{g}}$ ($\mathfrak{g}$ is of type $A_n$ and $q$ is not a root of unity) using the quantum Schur-Weyl duality \cite{CP96}, \cite{LM16}.

-In this paper, we prove that Hernandez--Leclerc conjecture is true for all snake modules of types $A_{n}$ and $B_{n}$.
+The aim of this paper is to prove that the other half of Conjecture \ref{Hernandez-Leclerc conjecture} is true for all prime snake modules of types $A_{n}$ and $B_{n}$.
 More precisely, we prove that every prime snake module is a cluster variable in some cluster algebra introduced in \cite{HL13}.
-To this aim, we introduce two systems of equations consisting of equations satisfied by the $q$-characters of prime snake modules of types $A_{n}$ and $B_{n}$.
-We call these systems the $S$-systems of types $A_{n}$ and $B_{n}$ respectively.
+To this aim, we introduce two systems of equations satisfied by the $q$-characters of prime snake modules of types $A_{n}$ and $B_{n}$.
+We call these systems the \textit{$S$-systems} of types $A_{n}$ and $B_{n}$ respectively.
 The equations in the $S$-systems of types $A_n$ and $B_n$ are of the form

 where $\mathcal{S}_i$ ($i \in \{1,2,\ldots,6\}$) is a prime snake module and $[\mathcal{S}_i]$ is the equivalence class of $\mathcal{S}_i$ in the Grothendieck ring of $\mathcal{C}$.
 Moreover, $\mathcal{S}_3 \otimes \mathcal{S}_4$ and $\mathcal{S}_5 \otimes \mathcal{S}_6$ are simple (Theorem \ref{equation simple}).
 By Equation (\ref{general form of an equation in S-system 1}), $\mathcal{S}_1 \otimes \mathcal{S}_2$ is not simple.
 Therefore, some tensor products of prime snake modules are simple and some tensor products of prime snake modules are not simple.